simeononsecurity/simeononsecurity.ch/content/guides/how-to-setup-and-use-cloudflare-tunnels/index.en.md

 cloudflared tunnel create name_of_tunnel
 ```

 2. Choose a name for your tunnel that is memorable and descriptive.
-Note that the tunnel name cannot be changed later.
+Note that the tunnel name can't be changed later.

 3.After creating the tunnel, you will be provided with important information, including the UUID of your tunnel.
 Make a note of this UUID as it will be required for further configuration.